-- For the purpose of this policy the Maidenhead Town centre area is defined by the Map 4.1-1 - Outside Maidenhead Town centre market housing development proposals are expected to provide 20% flats (1 and 2 bed) with 80% maisonettes and houses (3 bed and above).
+- For the purpose of this policy the Maidenhead Town centre area is defined by the Map 4.1-1 - Subject to local circumstances and requirements in the BLP Appendix C site proformas, outside Maidenhead Town centre the market housing element of development proposals are expected to provide 20% flats or houses (1 and 2 bed) with 80% maisonettes and houses (3 bed and above).

 This section relies heavily on a Housing Needs Assessment which was commissioned for the Neighbourhood Plan Area.
 This was carried out by AECOM as part of a package of technical support in February 2023.
-Their full report is given in Appendix 3.
+Their full report is given in the Evidence Base [Part 3, Appendix 1].

 The majority of people living in the plan area are well housed.
-Slightly more are owner occupiers (63%) than in England as a whole but less than in the Borough overall (66%) [Table 4-1 in Housing Needs Assessment, Appendix 3].
-More than a quarter live in detached houses and have more bedrooms than they need with over a quarter (28%) having four or more bedrooms [Table 5-4 in Housing Needs Assessment, Appendix 3].
+Slightly more are owner occupiers (63%) than in England as a whole but less than in the Borough overall (66%) [Table 4-1 in Housing Needs Assessment, Part 3, Appendix 1].
+More than a quarter live in detached houses and have more bedrooms than they need with over a quarter (28%) having four or more bedrooms [Table 5-4 in Housing Needs Assessment, Part 3, Appendix 1].

-However, at the other end of the scale almost 5% of households are overcrowded which rises to almost 8% of those with dependent children [paragraph 5.23 in Housing Needs Assessment, Appendix 3], which has increased since 2011.
+However, at the other end of the scale almost 5% of households are overcrowded which rises to almost 8% of those with dependent children [paragraph 5.23 in Housing Needs Assessment, Part 3, Appendix 1], which has increased since 2011.
 Ethnic minority groups are disproportionately affected and those living in the most deprived wards.
 Overcrowding is more acute in Maidenhead than in the Borough as a whole and in the social rented sector.

 There has been a big increase in the last few years in the provision of smaller dwellings in Maidenhead particularly of flats.
-In 2021 26% of dwellings in Maidenhead were in purpose-built flats compared with 20% in the Borough as a whole and 16% in England.
+In 2021 26% of dwellings in Maidenhead were in purpose- built flats compared with 20% in the Borough as a whole and 16% in England.
 This proportion is set to rise as there are currently approvals for some 1150 flatted developments in the Neighbourhood Area, mostly of 1 and 2 bedroom dwellings.
-Over the same period family households with dependent children have grown at the greatest rate, higher than in the rest of the Borough (28%) and England (26%) [paragraphs 5.18 and 5.19 in Housing Needs Assessment, Appendix 3].
-Yet Maidenhead has a slightly smaller share of 3 and 4 bedroom properties (61%) than the Borough as a whole (62%) and this has declined since 2011 [Tables 5-3 and 5-4 in Housing Needs Assessment, Appendix 3].
+Over the same period family households with dependent children have grown at the greatest rate, higher than in the rest of the Borough (28%) and England (26%) [paragraphs 5.18] and 5.19 in Housing Needs Assessment, Part 3, Appendix 1].
+Yet Maidenhead has a slightly smaller share of 3 and 4 bedroom properties (61%) than the Borough as a whole (62%) and this has declined since 2011 [Tables 5-3 and 5-4 in Housing Needs Assessment, Part 3, Appendix 1].
 When young people in these new flats want to move on and start families then they will be looking for accommodation suitable for families without having to leave Maidenhead.
 Maidenhead will also become less attractive for young families wanting to move into the area.
 With the vast majority of Town Centre developments built or permitted being 1 and 2 bedrooms, the future mix can only be balanced by a higher proportion of development outside the Town centre being 3 and 4 bedrooms.
 Further analysis of the mix and balance under different policy scenarios is provided in the Evidence Base [Part 3, section 1.5] and underpins the policy requirement.
 Similarly, older residents should have suitable housing choices to downsize and free up larger accommodation if they so wish, also assisting the supply chain.